yu2/100-days-of-code/r1-log.md

 ### R1D94-95 (3/25）
 Fixed display of overflowing digits on the calculator.
 Reviewed Chapter 4 of YDKJS Scope & Closures and got started on Chapter 5.

+### R1D96 (3/27)
+Adjusted layout of Quote project and got started on the Pomodoro Clock.